Global Conflict and Human Security (M.S.)

 Upon completion of the MS in Global Conflict and Human Security, students will be able to:

-• Conduct conflict analyses for specific countries and develop policy recommendations for peacebuilding.
+• Conduct conflict analyses and develop policy recommendations.

-• Conduct human security needs assessments and analyze the interrelatedness of distinct human security domains in specific contexts (economic security, food security, health security environmental security, personal security, community security, and political security).
+• Conduct human security needs assessments and analyze the interrelatedness of distinct human security domains (economic security, food security, health security environmental security, personal security, community security, and political security).

 • Collect data and perform data analysis using qualitative and quantitative methodologies.

-• Evaluate the impact and effectiveness of humanitarian and development programs.
+• Evaluate the impact and effectiveness of humanitarian, development and/or peacebuilding programs.

 • Communicate professionally and effectively across different cultures and social groups.